grafana/loki/operator/docs/forwarding_logs_to_gateway.md

 _Note: While this document will only give instructions for two methods of log forwarding into the gateway, the examples given in the Promtail and Fluentd sections can be extrapolated to other log forwarders._

-## Openshift Logging
+## OpenShift Logging

-[Openshift Logging](https://github.com/openshift/cluster-logging-operator) supports [forwarding logs to an external Loki instance](https://docs.openshift.com/container-platform/4.9/logging/cluster-logging-external.html#cluster-logging-collector-log-forward-loki_cluster-logging-external).
+[OpenShift Logging](https://github.com/openshift/cluster-logging-operator) supports [forwarding logs to an external Loki instance](https://docs.openshift.com/container-platform/4.9/logging/cluster-logging-external.html#cluster-logging-collector-log-forward-loki_cluster-logging-external).
 This can also be used to forward logs to LokiStack gateway.

 * Deploy the Loki Operator and an `lokistack` instance with the [gateway flag enabled](./hack_loki_operator.md#hacking-on-loki-operator-on-openshift).